kappernie/pdsnd_github/README.md

 extract statistical information from the data.

 ### Files used
-bikeshare.py ,csv files for the 3 cities,readme.txt
+bikeshare.py ,csv files for the 3 cities,readme.md

 ### Credits
 Python documentation